 - Recreational horse riding policy (060447rechrpol.pdf, 68KB)

 Horse riding policy directive

-The Horse riding policy directive provides policy support for the key initiatives outlined in the Strategic directions for horse riding in NSW national parks.
-It supplements the Recreational horse riding policy.
+The horse riding policy directive provides policy support for the key initiatives outlined in Strategic directions for horse riding in NSW national parks and supplements the recreational horse riding policy.
 The policy and policy directive should be read together as NPWS policy on horse riding in parks.